JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

 > Spring Bean is nothing special, any object in the Spring framework that we initialize through Spring container is called Spring Bean.
 Any normal Java POJO class can be a Spring Bean if it’s configured to be initialized via container by providing configuration metadata information.[^2]

-* `AnnotationConfigApplicationContext`
+* `AnnotationConfigApplicationContext`: most used in today's approach

+`var context = new AnnotationConfigApplicationContext(ProjectConfig.class)`

+* configuration class is a special class that instructs Spring to do certain actions, like create beans

 ```
 @Configuration
 public class ProjectConfig

+@Bean
+Cat cat() {
+    return cat
+}
 ```

-`var context = new AnnotationConfigApplicationContext(ProjectConfig.class)`

-* configuration class is a special class that instructs Spring to do certain actions
 * define a method that returns the object instance and annotate with @Bean to add to the context
 * The method with @Bean, shouldn't use a verb name, like traditionally in Java methods.
 By convention use a noun to represent the object instance

+`@Bean(name = "roxy")`

 `@Primary`
 * Multiple beans of the same kind, a primary bean is the one that spring will choose if there's multiple options

-* stereotype annotations
+* stereotype annotations: write less code to add a bean to the context
+    * @Component: add the annotation above the class that you need an instance for
+    * still have a config class to tell spring where to look for classes annotated with stereotypes
+    * can use both @Bean and stereotypes together as well

-* annotation class to add bean
+* @Component: annotates class to add bean
 ```
 @Component
 public class Cat
 ```
-* tell spring where to look for classes
+* @ComponentScan: tell spring where to look for classes
 ```
 @ComponentScan
 public class ProjectConfig